red-hat-storage/ocs-ci/docs/usage.md

 ## Useful pytest arguments

 Some non-required arguments that we end up using a lot.
-You can use `py.test --help` to see all the parameters and description which you can pass to the pytest.
+You can use `python -m run_ocsci --help` to see all the parameters and description which you can pass to the pytest.

 * `--capture=no` - when using pdb or ipdb you have to turn of capture mode